TheZink/OTP1/README.md

 For localisation, translations have been provided from [Google Translate](https://translate.google.fi/?sl=auto&tl=fi&op=translate) and [DeepL](https://www.deepl.com/en/translator)
 Localisation is done through ResourceBundles and all translated words are stored as keys.
 There is a possibility to use database for translation and a SQL script has been provided inside the scripts folder

+If the user has been chosen a language before hand, upon signing in the pages will automatically translate to the chosen language.
+If the user manually chooses another language in the login page, the language will change to the new one.
+In addition, it is planned for automatic saving to the database depending on the login choice (TBA)

 ## SonarQube Latest Report

 <img width="1194" height="498" alt="kuva" src="https://github.com/user-attachments/assets/2e50f72b-49f4-4c08-a823-f15f7e412249" />